Ton Damman Award

-The Ton Damman Award will be given to a graduate student or very recent post-graduate scientist for the best oral presentation in Vegetation Science at the annual meeting of the Ecological Society of America.
+The Ton Damman Award is given to a graduate student or very recent post-graduate scientist for the best oral presentation in vegetation science at the Annual Meeting of the Ecological Society of America.
 This award recognizes the lifetime dedication of Ton Damman to the advancement of vegetation science.
 While his professional career revolved around his research on peatland ecology, biogeography, plant community classification and ecology, his teaching focused on broader plant ecological issues.
 Working with his students and other colleagues, he approached his research with unparalleled commitment and untiring zeal.
 He was an ardent conservationist of wildlands and biological diversity.
 His love for the out-of-doors served as a model for the many students and professionals with whom he came into contact.
-A candidate for this award need not be a member of the Vegetation Section, but does need to be senior author of the abstract and give the oral presentation at the annual meeting.
-The recipient will receive a certificate and cash award ($400).
+A candidate for this award does not need to be a member of the Vegetation Section, but does need to participate in the Annual Meeting by submitting, as first author, an abstract in the field of vegetation science and giving an oral presentation.
+All candidate abstracts and presentations are evaluated by judges from the Vegetation Section who determine the winner based on criteria described below.
+The winner receives a certificate and cash award ($400).